 - 1 potato cut into small cubes

-- 1-2 tsp hot pepper sauce Use more for really hot patties!
+- 1-2 teaspoon hot pepper sauce Use more for really hot patties!

 For the shortcrust pastry